-A recent MediaRadar report attests to the effectiveness of native claiming it’s more trustworthy and engaging than traditional forms of advertising and produces higher click-through rates (CTR) and sales.
+A recent MediaRadar report attests to the effectiveness of native with native advertising statistics that claim it’s more trustworthy and engaging than traditional forms of advertising and produces higher click-through rates (CTR) and sales.
 In fact, native display ads produce CTR 8.8x higher than typical display ads.

 The 2018 report also forecasts that the percentage of publisher revenues from native advertising will grow to 36% in 2021.
 Ask publishers and you’ll find native advertising is important or very important to 95% of them.

 I’m not sure there’s a definitive guide to the types of native advertising that exist, but let’s not make it complicated.
 An ad is considered native when it matches the format and context of its surrounding content, so the types of advertising considered to be native evolve along with the evolution of media.

 Still, if you want to separate your agency from the pack by managing native advertising on behalf of your clients, you’re bound to find the following list of popular types helpful.